It’s almost always good to have a plan.

-“The box is on the wall on your right after you come in.
+“The box is on the wall on your right after you come in the front door.
 The code to set it is star-star-five.
 You have like ninety seconds to leave once you set it.
 Here, I’ll write down the code to unset the alarm if the police need to get back in.”
-Jeremy pull out a notepad from his backpack and wrote the arm code and the disarm code and handed it to Lyle’s dad.
+Jeremy pulled out a notepad from his backpack, wrote the arm code and the disarm code, and handed it to Lyle’s dad.

 “Thanks a lot, Mr. Welter.”

 “I’ll see you at school tomorrow, Jeremy,” Lyle said.
 “If you decide not to go, I’ll meet with each of your teachers and find out what you need to do about tests and homework.”